jordynMcginnis/crypto-chart/README.md

-These environment variables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.

 First, you need to have environment variables defined.
 For example, let’s say you wanted to consume a secret defined in the environment inside a `<form>`: